ihmcrobotics/ihmcrobotics.github.io/documentation/01-scs/00-tutorials/02-creating-a-new-simulation/03-simple-pendulum-simulation.md

 ---
 title: SimplePendulumSimulation.java
 ---
-To start with this tutorial on Simulation Contruction Set we will create one of the simplest robot possible: a Pendulum.
-Going through this first tutorial will help you familiarize with the structure of a simulation program.

 1. Add a new class, right click on the package `simplePendulum` then select `New => Java Class` on the menu.
 For the Class Name enter "SimplePendulumSimulation".
 2. Fill in SimplePendulumSimulation.java as shown below: